TheLogicMaster/switch-gdx/README.md

 - Switch crash in __GC_MARK_com_badlogic_gdx_utils_JsonValue, so comment out for now
 - GC bug where it tries to dispose of primitive array contents (JSON test)
 - The UWP port has 3D rendering/clipping issues
+- There's a Clearwing bug that causes Artemis sorting of bags to break (Bomberman glitch)